-If the new owner assumes the debt, the land registrar notifies the creditor accordingly.
+1 If the new owner assumes the debt, the land registrar notifies the creditor accordingly.

-The one-year time limit for the creditor's declaration runs as of such notice.
+2 The one-year time limit for the creditor's declaration runs as of such notice.

 II.
-Assignment of a debt

-The assignment of a debt secured by a mortgage is valid without entry in the land register.
+Assignment of a debt secured by a mortgage contract is valid without entry in the land register.

-D. Statutory charge on immovable property I. Under cantonal law
+D. Statutory mortgage right I. Under cantonal law

-Where cantonal law grants the creditor the right to a charge in respect of debts that are directly related to the servient property, the charge is created when it is recorded in the land register.
+1 Where cantonal law grants the creditor the right to a lien in respect of debts that are directly related to the servient property, the lien is created when it is recorded in the land register.

-Where statutory charges amounting to over 1000 francs are created under cantonal law without being recorded in the land register and if they are not recorded in the land register within four months of the underlying debt becoming due, or at the latest within two years of the debt arising, on expiry of the period allowed for registration they may no longer be cited in opposition to third parties who rely on the land register in good faith.
+2 Where statutory liens amounting to over 1000 francs are created under cantonal law without being recorded in the land register and if they are not recorded in the land register within four months of the underlying debt becoming due, or at the latest within two years of the debt arising, on expiry of the period allowed for registration they may no longer be cited in opposition to third parties who rely on the land register in good faith.